 I recommend selling Gift Coupons as a package deal because of the advantages for clients:

-1. Save money, allowing them to buy more
+- Save money, allowing them to buy more.

-2. Appropriate for any age, any size, any gender or any occasion
+- Appropriate for any age, any size, any gender or any occasion.

-When a Gift Coupon recipient calls to book their appointment, offer them an upgrade to a longer session for an additional fee.
-Because they didn’t pay for the gift in the first place, they see it as getting a full session for a small fee – such a deal!
-For example, if their GC is for a 30-minute massage, offer to upgrade them to 60 minutes for $45, letting them know that your regular 60-minute fee is $75, for example.
-Or upgrade a 60-minute Gift Coupon to a 90-minute session.
+When a Gift Coupon recipient calls for their appointment, offer them an upgrade to a longer session or more service for an additional fee.
+Because they didn’t pay for the gift in the first place, they see it as getting more for less – such a deal!
+For example, if their GC is for a 30-minute massage, offer to upgrade them to 60 minutes for $50, letting them know that your regular 60-minute fee is $100, for example.

 This format is perfectly suited for massage therapy or other practice where you work within a specific time frame.
-These times and fees are suggestions.
-What affordable package is appropriate for your prosperous practice as a Mothers’ Day Money-Saver?
+With non-timed modalities, there are many ways to upgrade a session with more value for the client.
+For example, a nutritionist could offer a cooking lesson; an acupuncturist could upgrade with moxibustion; a chiropractor could add cold laser treatments.
+What affordable packages and upgrades are appropriate for your Mothers’ Day Money-Saver?

-Remember – Mothers’ Day is one of the top three holidays all year for selling Gift Coupons!
-Don’t let it slide by without offering your clients this one-stop shopping experience – The Mothers’ Day Money-Saver!
+Remember – Mother’s Day is one of the top three occasions all year for selling Gift Coupons!
+Don’t let it slide by without offering your clients this popular one-stop shopping experience – The Mother’s Day Money-Saver!